steve-zxyua/Airflow-extended-functions/README.md

 1. Setting up AWS credential.
 2. Each job generate as same as job name in S3 path, it contains main.py and parameter.py in folder.
 3. Upload dags, utils and py_script from S3 to EC2.
-(in EC2 within docker path such as: /opt/airflow/py_scripts) When trigger DAG running
+(in EC2 within docker path such as: /opt/airflow/utils)

+When trigger Airflow DAG running.
 1. Airflow task will callable func function from utils_by_steve.py
 2. It will take up func to setup parameters.
 If there are op_kwargs in task, it will take up func with context together.
 3. Then it callable to_bash_command after func setted up.